 Important information regarding your pet’s procedure

 Thank you for choosing The Vet Lounge for your pet’s surgical procedure.
-We know how important it is to you that your pet receives the highest standard of care, and we work very hard to ensure we deliver this.
+We know how important it is to you that your pet receives the highest standard of care, and we work very hard to ensure we deliver just that.

 3. Anaesthetic Safety